inheritance tax

 • It can be paid from the estate, ie the entire IHT liability is settled, which includes the pension funds before probate application.

-• Ask the pension scheme to pay it, if it is £4,000 or more.
+• Ask the pension scheme to pay it, if it is £1,000 or more.
 The pension scheme can use its discretion to pay lower amounts as needed.
-The pension scheme must settle the tax within three weeks of receiving the request.
+The pension scheme must settle the tax within 35 days of receiving the request.

-• Pay the pension beneficiaries and they pay the IHT directly.
+• Pay the pension beneficiaries and they pay the IHT directly either to the LPR or to HMRC directly, but this must be agreed and facilitated by the LPR.
 If the deceased member was over age 75, they may need to request a refund of any overpaid income tax.

 How does this impact annuities?